Gravitational waves from the early universe: Probing cosmology and BSM physics with the SGWB

 and $\xi$ itself.
 The largest contribution is at the end of inflation since $\xi\sim\dot{\phi}$ grows, as $\phi$ rolls down its potential, see Fig.~\ref{fig:axioninflation}.
 Therefore, the system can leave the regime of small backreaction, in which our analytic treatment is no longer valid and more robust techniques are needed.
 In general, the exponential production could overcome the exponential de-Sitter expansion of the background, which dilutes matter/radiation.
-This way, this mechanism has phenomenological consequences, giving axion inflation signatures that can be explored by CMB observations, primordial black hole searches, and gravitational wave experiments \cite{Domcke:2020zez}.
-We comment on the gravitational wave signals below.
+This way, this mechanism has phenomenological consequences, giving axion inflation signatures that can be explored by CMB observations, primordial black hole searches, and GW experiments \cite{Domcke:2020zez}.\footnote{See \cite{Garcia-Bellido:2023ser} for a GW template in axion-inflation, which is the current state of the art, by the time of writing.}